 Skip to main content

-Advanced dbt use cases with Teradata Vantage
+Advanced dbt use cases with Teradata

 Overview

-This project showcases the integration of dbt with Teradata Vantage from an advanced user perspective.
+This project showcases the integration of dbt with Teradata from an advanced user perspective.
 If you are new to data engineering with dbt we recommend that you start with our introductory project.

 The advanced use cases showcased in the demo are the following: